junlong-gao/little_writer/README.txt

 Coq, an interactive theorem prover.

-   Use coqc for batch compilation against each module.
+   Use coqc for batch compilation against each module in the /coq dir.

-TLA+, a model checker and specification language
+TLA+, a model checker and a system specification language.

-   Use tla+ toolbox to open the module toplevels in /tla+ dir
+   Use tla+ toolbox to open the module toplevels in the /tla+ dir